refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 - React Router V6
 - NextJS
 - Remix
+- Expo Router (Community Package)

 > See the [Routing](/docs/guides-concepts/routing/) page for more information.

+#### Components

+Router provider infers resource and the action for certain components bla bla.

 #### Hooks

+Router Provider eliminates the need of passing resource idxx hooks with automatic parameter detection based on the current route.
+Fo

+useTable, useShow, useForm

 You can use `useGo` hook to navigate in your components.